Dr. Dena Haritos Tsamitis

 Founding Director, Education, Training and Outreach, Cylab

 Dena Haritos Tsamitis has led the College of Engineering's Information Networking Institute (INI) as director since 2004.
-Her efforts have prepared the next generation of information networking, security and mobility professionals at Carnegie Mellon University.
+Her efforts have prepared the next generation of information networking, security, and mobile and IoT engineering professionals at Carnegie Mellon University.
 She joined the university in 2000, serving first as the INI's associate director in 2002 before assuming the role of director in 2004.

-Under her direction, the INI has spanned globally to offer programs in Greece, Portugal, and Japan and has led the innovative design of bicoastal programs offered at the Silicon Valley campus.
-As the INI's associate director from 2002-2004, Dena established a master's program in Athens that was the first Carnegie Mellon degree to be earned at a global location.
-Her research on transnational university partnership programs has influenced the framework and delivery of numerous degree programs offered through innovative delivery models.
+Under her direction, the INI has spanned globally to offer programs in Greece, Portugal and Japan and has led the innovative design of bicoastal programs offered at the Silicon Valley campus.
+As the INI's associate director from 2002-2004, Dena established a master's program in Athens that was the first Carnegie Mellon degree offered at a global location.
+Her research on transnational university partnership programs has influenced the framework and use of innovative delivery models for numerous degree programs.

-For her achievements in information security and education, Dena received the 2008 Women of Influence Award, presented by Alta Associates and CSO magazine.
+For her achievements in information security and education, Dena was named 2018 Woman in IT Security Power Player by SC Magazine and received the 2008 Women of Influence Award, presented by Alta Associates and CSO Magazine.
 Carnegie Mellon honored Dena with the 2012 Barbara Lazarus Award for Graduate Student and Junior Faculty Mentoring in recognition of her leadership promoting equality and inclusion as well as her long-standing commitment to mentoring graduate students and faculty.
-In 2017, Dena was named as the first recipient of the Barbara Lazarus Professorship in Information Networking at Carnegie Mellon University.
+In 2017, Dena was named as the first recipient of the endowed Barbara Lazarus Professorship in Information Networking at Carnegie Mellon University.